DataDog/hiring-engineers/answers.md

 Datadog Log Management also comes with a set of out of the box solutions to collect your logs and send them to Datadog:

-  Collect logs from your hosts.
+  1. Collect logs from your hosts.
-  Collect logs from your applications.
+  2. Collect logs from your applications.
-  Collect logs from a Docker environment.
+  3. Collect logs from a Docker environment.
-  Collect logs from a serverless environment.
+  4. Collect logs from a serverless environment.
-  Collect logs from your Cloud provider.
+  5. Collect logs from your Cloud provider.

 Datadog's fluency with the ability to integrate with all the major cloud providers is a big plus.
-With AWS being the leader at the moment in F1 data it will be fine for the moment but as more cloud providers try get into F1 Datadog will be in a great position for multi cloud strategies.
-With Datadog increasing their platform offering we could see things like Watchdog come into play when simulating different race day scenarios in the future.
+With AWS being the current leader in F1 data, AWS will be fine for the moment but as more cloud providers try get into the F1 scene.
+Datadog will be in a great position for multi cloud strategies.
+With Datadog increasing their platform offering, we could see things like Watchdog come into play when simulating different race day scenarios in the future.

 ## Conclusion
 Thank you for taking the time to review my submission.

 I learned a lot from completing this exercise.
-It was fun to use tools I had never used before such as flask and vagrant, but by carefully reading the detailed Datadog documentation and googling a few things along the way I was able to try and tackle every task.
+It was fun to use tools I had never used before such as Flask and Vagrant, but by carefully reading the detailed Datadog documentation and googling a few things along the way, I was able to try and tackle every task.

-I think the toughest part of this exercise was dealing with the python problems.
+I think the toughest part of this exercise was dealing with the Python problems.
 I couldn't get the programs to execute correctly and I looked through the agent and different troubleshooting areas but couldn't figure out where I was going wrong.
 I think if I was working with the Datadog team I'd reach out to one of the engineers as they'd be able to point me in the right direction and I’d go from there.